Grote Zaal, 1st Floor

 Management of early-stage HCC: current unmet needs and rationale for neoadjuvant and adjuvant immunotherapy-based approaches

-12:15–12:25 WELCOME AND INTRODUCTION TO HCC, Gonzalo Sapisochin, MD, Toronto, Canada
+12:15–12:25 Welcome and introduction to HCC, Gonzalo Sapisochin, MD, Toronto, Canada

-12:25–12:40 CURRENT MANAGEMENT OF EARLY-STAGE AND INTERMEDIATE-STAGE HCC, Albert Chan, MD, Hong Kong
+12:25–12:40 Current management of early and intermediate HCC, Albert Chan, MD, Hong Kong

-13:30–13:45 AUDIENCE Q&A, Gonzalo Sapisochin, MD, Toronto, Canada
+13:30–13:45 Audience Q&A, Gonzalo Sapisochin, MD, Toronto, Canada

 Jurriaanse Zaal, 1st Floor